mosaic-jasondebolt/phoenix/README.md

 - Execute the shell script to create an empty CodeCommit repo, ECR Repo, etc.
 - Clone the repo locally and add your starter project files to it.
 - Push your changes and watch the pipeline go!
+- Iterate on the starter project until it works.
+Add buildspec.yml files, etc.
+- When stable, create a Jenkins job under the "Phoenix" tab to generate named projects from your starter project.